joyjeni/AI/session1/mnist.md

  ### About the Data

- MNIST is a hand written digits images and each image is of size 28x28 pixels.
+ MNIST is a hand written digits images and each image is of size 28x28 = 784 pixels for each image.
+Given Digit Recognizer data has  42000 training images and 28000 test images.
+Data is represented  in csv format in which first column is label and remaining 784 columns represent pixel value.
+Each row represent individual images.
+Test data contain 784 columns.
+The task is to predict labels for the 28000 test images.